 Since the chronicle presented Prah Ruang as a combined historical personage of Indraditya and his son Rama-Kamheang, there is a confusion of identity between the two.
 It is not clear who got the daughter of Chinese king's hand, however we had seen that the queen of Indraditya was actually the daughter of the Angorian king who was no other than Indravarman III.
 As we had seen, Angkor was then controlling Nokor SaJum through the court of Lavo.
-Indraditya was then granted as an indepent monarch of the Siam Country.
+Indraditya was then granted as an independent monarch of the Siam Country.
 We know from the chronicle of Yunnan, that Rama-kamheang (Ruang kIng) continued to receive the Khan' s blessing after the death of his brother.
-Evidences show that it was him who, by then was already ruling over Sokhodaya, received the hand of the Chinese princess.
-The chronicle however gives us a diffrent picture to the same account (NCHAO: Gouverneurs generaux de la famile Touan: Touan Tchong).
+Evidences show that it was him, who, by then was already ruling over Sokhodaya, received the hand of the Chinese princess.
+The chronicle however gives us a different picture to the same account.
 There is no mentioning of Rama-Kamheang's personal impression that drove the Great Khan to render the latter a great honor as mentioned in the Siam account.
-Nevertheless, the chronicle confirms that the Ruang King received the hand of an imperial princess and was annointed to be the governor general of Ta-li.
+Nevertheless, the chronicle confirms that the Ruang King received the hand of an imperial princess and was anointed to be the governor general of Ta-li.

 At the end, he (Ruang King) obtained the hand of an imperial princess and was sent to his country with the title of Tsan-tcheng of the province of Yunnan.
-(NCHAO: Gouverneurs generaux de la famile Touan: Touan Tchong)
+(HPNT: Livre II: Gouverneurs generaux de la famile Touan: Touan Tchong: p.
+118)

 The Yuan subdued the country of Kin-tche and the country of Piao-tien gave its submission.
-The thirty seven districts Man of Ta-li were split into three provinces of the South, the North and the center.
-A-lou-to-eul was sent as the imperial commissiary to Ta-li in charge of exerting the imperial orders to all the Miens.
+The thirty-seven districts Man of Ta-li were split into three provinces of the South, the North and the center.
+A-lou-to-eul was sent as the imperial commissary to Ta-li in charge of exerting the imperial orders to all the Miens.

 The Reign of Rama-kamheang (1283-1298)

 Considered by the modern Tai people as their liberator, Rama-kamheang was not of Tai stock from Yunnan.
-As we had seen, both of his parents had very close relationship weith Angkor.
-An inscription inscribed in 1292 was an autobiography that provided detail information about his youth and his family (The making of Southeast Asia: The repercution of the Mongol conquests, George Coedes).
+As we had seen, both his parents had very close relationship weith Angkor.
+The fact could be checked out by his own inscription that was dated in 1292.
+It was an autobiography that provided detail information about his youth and his family (The making of Southeast Asia: The repercution of the Mongol conquests, George Coedes).

 My father was named Sri Indraditya.
 My mother was named Neang Suang.
 My old brother was named Ban Muang.
 We were five children born of the same womb: three boys, two girls.
 My eldest brother died when he was still little.